 The patent relates to melon plants resistant to a virus - cucurbit yellow stunting disorder virus (CYSDV) - that attacks melons, turning them yellow and reducing fruit yield.
 The plants are made resistant by the introduction of a gene from another melon plant by way of a conventional breeding method involving the use of a genetic marker ("marker-assisted breeding").
-The gene which is responsible for the resistance was first found in a melon plant in India and catalogued in 1961.
-It has been publicly available since 1966.
+The gene which is responsible for the resistance was first found in a melon plant in India catalogued in 1961.
+The plant has been publicly available since 1966.

 The patent covers the modified plant, parts of the plant and its fruits and seeds, but not the breeding process for obtaining the plant.

 The patent application was filed with the EPO on 21 December 2006 and the grant of the patent became effective on 4 May 2011.
-The patent is owned by Monsanto Invest B.V.
+The patent is owned by Monsanto Invest B.V., and has been opposed by Nunhems B.V. as well as by a number civil society groups.

 The grant of European patents by the EPO is covered by the European Patent Convention (EPC), an international treaty ratified by 38 European states.
 The EPC defines the rules and procedures for granting patents for the territory of these states.
 Incorporating the relevant provisions of EU Directive 98/44 EC on the legal protection of biotechnological inventions, the EPC is applied by patent examiners dealing with patent applications in all technical fields, including biotechnology.
 The procedure is rigorous: Less than 50% of all patent applications are actually granted, in most cases with the scope of protection of the claims reduced over the original filing.
-In biotechnology, this figure is even lower, with only 28% of applications being granted.
+In biotechnology, this figure is even lower, with fewer than one in three patent applications being granted.